GitLeeRepo/C_ProgrammingNotes/gnuMakeNotes.md

 ## Multiple Executables

-Refer to the comment included in the makefile below for details
+Refer to the comment included in the makefile below for details, and to the output which follows

 ```make
 # Simple make for compiling individual C files into individual executables of the same name.